Boeing 737 MAX groundings

 In August 2020, the FAA published requirements for fixing each aircraft and improving pilot training.
 On November 18, 2020, the FAA ended the 20-month grounding, the longest ever of a U.S. airliner.
-The accidents and grounding cost Boeing an estimated $20 billion in fines, compensation and legal fees, with indirect losses of more than $60 billion from 1,200 cancelled orders.
+The accidents and grounding cost Boeing an estimated $20 billion in fines, compensation, and legal fees, with indirect losses of more than $60 billion from 1,200 cancelled orders.
 The MAX resumed commercial flights in the U.S. in December 2020, and was recertified in Europe and Canada by January 2021.

+On January 5, 2024, Alaska Airlines Flight 1282 suffered a mid-flight blowout of a plug filling an unused emergency exit, causing rapid decompression of the aircraft.
+The FAA grounded some 171 Boeing 737 MAX 9s with a similar configuration for inspections.
+The Department of Justice believes Boeing might have violated its January 2021 deferred prosecution settlement.

+In July 2024, Boeing took ownership of the Alaska Airlines jet, pleaded guilty to criminal charges regarding the fatal accidents; and was ordered to allocate funds towards execution of an independently monitored safety compliance program, though the plea was later rejected by a federal judge due to diversity, equity, and inclusion requirements imposed in the deal regarding the selection of the independent monitor.

 Groundings

 Accident investigations

 ICAO regulations Annex 13, "Aircraft Accident and Incident Investigation", defines which states may participate in investigations.
 For the two MAX accidents these are: